fsprojects/IfSharp/README.md

 You can use Jupyter F# Notebooks for free (with free server-side execution) at [Azure Notebooks](https://notebooks.azure.com/).
 If you select "Show me some samples", then there is an "Introduction to F#" which guides you through the language and its use in Jupyter.

-There is documentation for the existing release version: [documentation](http://fsprojects.github.io/IfSharp/) we're updating this for the Jupyter branch.

 # Compatibility
 IfSharp supports Jupyter 4.0, 4.1, 4.2 and works with both Python 2.X and Python 3.X